Lijo-C/lijo-c.github.io/README.md

 # About Me

-I am an innovative product designer and technologist with more than 16 years of hands-on experience in technical design, CAD, and architectural solutions, now actively pivoting my career into the dynamic field of <span style="color: rgba(195, 13, 13, 1); font-weight: bold;">Data Science and AI</span>.
-My current studies for a Master of Science at **GISMA University in Potsdam** are expanding my skillset into machine learning, data analytics, and digital business transformation.
+I am an innovative product designer and technologist with more than 16 years of hands-on experience in technical design, CAD, and architectural solutions, now actively pivoting my career into the dynamic field of ***Data Science and AI***.
+My current studies for a Master of Science at ***GISMA University in Potsdam*** are expanding my skillset into machine learning, data analytics, and digital business transformation.
 I am passionate about combining my deep knowledge of product design lifecycles with data-driven methodologies to create smarter, more impactful solutions.

 # My Journey